-Introduction to Irish Bodhran; a demonstration of handling technique.
-Explore Irish music rhythms.
-We'll consider session etiquette, play some tunes (with Dave Miller on fiddle), explore ornamentation.
+Introduction to the Irish bodhran.
+A demonstration of handling technique.
+Exploration of Irish music rhythms.
+We'll consider session etiquette, play some tunes, explore ornamentation.
 Bring a bodhran.

 International folk dance band performing old and new arrangements of old and new songs.

 All are welcome to come learn traditional women's dances from around the world.

 Clogging / Flatfooting lets everyone be a member of the band.
 Weâ€™ll learn a few basic steps and learn to play with rhythm.
 Foot-stomping fun!

 New to contra?
 Or feeling a bit rusty?
 This hands-on session will get you started so you can join in the fun at NEFFA â€” and beyond!